linehanMatt/tmp-content/knowledge-base/4.how-to-guides/connectors/snowflake-native-app/snowflake-native-app.md

 ---
-title: Narrative Snowflake Native App Install Guide
+title: Video Guide to Installing the Trade Desk Connector
 description: How-to guide for Snowflake Administrators to install and configure the Narrative Data Collaboration Snowflake Native App.
 youtubeId: 4b0bf64a148529c21be5cee671d3d06b
 ---